SimonParschat/Functions/docs/about.md

-layout: page
+layout: default
-title: About
+title: Customization
-permalink: /about
+nav_order: 4

 Stuff in the about Page